mustafalaca/portfolio/README.md

-Portfolio application based on Python Django framework
+Portfolio application based on Django framework

 MySQLlite database structure by using SQLAlchemy ORM